Block of Wood

 In the past, the Block of Wood was a year-long class taken only by 9th grade participants.
-Moving forward, we hope to include more youth and to ensure all Block of Wood participants have a similar understanding of First Community Church before becoming Confirmed.
+Now and moving forward, we hope to include more youth and to ensure all Block of Wood participants have a similar understanding of First Community Church before becoming Confirmed.

-- Block of Wood curriculum will be concentrated to three classes open to any high schooler in grades 9-12.
+- Block of Wood curriculum will be concentrated to four classes open to any high schooler in grades 9-12.
 This is a wonderful option for high schoolers who may have missed the opportunity to participate in Block of Wood during their 9th grade year.

-- Four classes are available; participants must attend 3 out of 4 classes in order to become Confirmed.
+- Five classes are available; participants must attend 4 out of 5 classes in order to become Confirmed.

 - Confirmation takes place on Block of Wood Sunday, May 12.
 The worship service will be held at South Campus (1320 Cambridge Blvd) at 10 am, please arrive at 9:30.